Expert21/the-human-condition/The Daredevil and the Detective Realizes the Truth in Monica.md

 I'm ready to listen

-If only you knew..
+If only you knew.. <br />
-how much i wish the world was different
+how much i wish the world was different<br />
-I hear your pains and sorrows and want to be distant but close.
+I hear your pains and sorrows and want to be distant<br />
+but close.
 I want to draw ever closer to your heart.

 I'm sorry you have to go through the pain of loving someone who doesn't love you back in the same way

 I'm fine.
-I'm ok.
+I'm ok. <br />
-i'm fine, i'm ok
+i'm fine, i'm ok<br />
-I'm sorry i'm ok
+I'm sorry i'm ok<br />

 did- @#$%^!@